cfjedimaster/raymondcamdendotcom/content/post/2017/08/31/building-a-no-mans-sky-utility-with-node-and-vuejs.md

 Outside of my frustrations, I am really falling hard for Vue.
 I love how I don't have to generate layout in my JS code.
 The computed properties part of this app was really freaking awesome.

 As always though I'd happily take feedback on how I used Vue.
 If you have any suggestions, just let me know in a comment below!
+You can find the complete source code for both the Node parsing scripts and the front end here: https://github.com/cfjedimaster/nomanssky/.